Rankings · Verified July 2026

 Key strength

-Easiest setup for non-technical users; deep Gmail/Calendar integrations
+Easiest setup for non-technical users; deep Gmail/Calendar integrations; built-in approvals and task traces

 Key weakness